ajjain/hadoop-labs/click-insights/ci-etl/readme.md

 This module extracts data from filesystem and transforms JSON data into flat file and loads the data partitioned by timestamp.

 ### MapReduce Job
 Map Reduce job transforms JSON events into comma separated values.
 Also it splits events based on event date hour and store it back on HDFS.
+For this it uses a custom partitioner ClickInsightsETL.HourPartitioner.

 #### Sample command to run MR Job
 ```